pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `References a variable`:

-1. reference constant a
+1. reference variable a
-2. reference namespace text
+2. reference namespace temp
-3. constant a
+3. constant graph
-4. namespace text
+4. namespace a
-5. reference constant called [multi_word_token]
+5. reference variable called [multi_word_token]
 6. reference namespace called [multi_word_token]
 7. constant called [multi_word_token]
 8. namespace called [multi_word_token]